jet/equinox/README.md

 - `Equinox.Cosmos` [![Cosmos NuGet](https://img.shields.io/nuget/v/Equinox.Cosmos.svg)](https://www.nuget.org/packages/Equinox.Cosmos/): Production-strength Azure CosmosDb Adapter with integrated 'unfolds' feature, facilitating optimal read performance in terms of latency and RU costs, instrumented to the degree necessitated by Jet's production monitoring requirements. ([depends](https://www.fuget.org/packages/Equinox.Cosmos) on `Equinox`, `Microsoft.Azure.DocumentDb[.Core] >= 2`, `System.Runtime.Caching`, `Newtonsoft.Json >= 11.0.2`, `FSharp.Control.AsyncSeq`)

 ### Projection libraries

+Equinox does not focus on projection logic or wrapping thereof - each store brings its own strengths, needs, opportunities and idiosyncrasies.
+Here's a list of some relevant libraries from sibling projects that get used with regard to this though.

 - `Jet.ConfluentKafka.FSharp` [![Jet.ConfluentKafka.FSharp NuGet](https://img.shields.io/nuget/vpre/Jet.ConfluentKafka.FSharp.svg)](https://www.nuget.org/packages/Jet.ConfluentKafka.FSharp/): Wraps `Confluent.Kafka` to provide efficient batched Kafka Producer and Consumer configurations, with basic logging instrumentation.
 Used in the [`eqx project kafka`](dotnet-tool-provisioning--benchmarking-tool) tool command; see [`dotnet new eqxprojector -k` to generate a sample app](quickstart) using it (see the `BatchedAsync` and `BatchedSync` modules in `Examples.fs`).
 - `Propulsion` [![Propulsion NuGet](https://img.shields.io/nuget/vpre/Propulsion.svg)](https://www.nuget.org/packages/Propulsion/): defines a canonical `Propulsion.Streams.StreamEvent` used to interop with `Propulsion`.* in processing pipelines for the `eqxprojector` and `eqxsync` templates in the [templates repo](https://github.com/jet/dotnet-templates), together with the `Ingestion`, `Streams`, `Progress` and `Parallel` modules that get composed into those processing pipelines. ([depends](https://www.fuget.org/packages/Propulsion) on `Serilog`)